 - This decision belonged to you.
 The surgeon may indeed have experienced past patients changing their mind about reconstruction after initially choosing to go flat… but that does not excuse disregarding a patient’s clear directive.
 No person can predict the future with 100% certainty, and that’s not a reasonable expectation to have of any person, including patients facing mastectomy.

 - Flat denial harms patients medically.
-Revision surgery on an area that has local lymphatic system disruption can reasonably be considered a risk for lymphedema.
 Operating on irradiated tissue can lead to wound healing complications.
 There are risks associated with general anesthesia, which may be required for revision surgery.
 And every additional surgery increases the cumulative risk of infection and other complications.

 - Flat denial harms patients financially.
 Additional surgery can be costly for the patient financially as well.
 Deductibles, time off of work, travel expenses, etc.